Organic Cotton Towels: A Soft Choice for You and the Planet

 Pollution and Soil Degradation

-Harm to Workers
+Risks to Agricultural Workers

 How Organic Cotton Makes a Difference